For the second consecutive week, Eagles defensive end Michael Bennett and running back Darren Sproles are no-shows at Organized Team Activities.

 Ngata was on the practice field last week, though he did not participate in workouts.
 Zaruba was a full participant last week.

-Defensive linemen Brandon Graham and Tim Jernigan were not at Tuesday's practice due to injuries, but are at the Eagles' facility for OTAs.
+Defensive linemen Brandon Graham and Tim Jernigan were not at Tuesday's practice because of injuries, but are at the Eagles' facility for OTAs.